baudelaine/MailboxAnalyzer/README.md

 If not already done, download and install the [cf](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html) command from Cloud Foundry.

-Download [code](https://github.com/baudelaine/MailboxAnalyzer/archive/master.zip) unzip and change to this newly created directory (e.g.: MailboxAnalyzer-master).
+Download [code](https://github.com/baudelaine/MailboxAnalyzer/archive/master.zip) unzip and change to this newly created directory (e.g.: MailboxAnalyzer-master/MailboxAnalyzer-master).

 > Now if you stand in the correct directory, you should be able to list directory such as **WebContent** and file such as **manifest.yml**.